'I Put A Lot Of Pressure On Myself': Sarah Hyland On Perfectionism & Her New Pitch Perfect Role

 In addition to Hyland and Devine in the six-part series, appearances from Jameela Jamil, Lera Abova and Flula Borg round out an entertaining cast.
 And with bright costumes, catchy tracks and a beautiful backdrop of Berlin, there's one way to describe this show in true Pitch Perfect style — it's ACA-AWESOME!

-Pitch Perfect: Bumper in Berlin premieres Thursday, November 22, only on Stan.
+Pitch Perfect: Bumper in Berlin premieres Thursday, November 22, on Peacock.
+This network is available through Sky and NOW TV, however, there is no confirmed UK live date for the series at this time.